-Our Spay/Neuter Clinic Mentorship is a strategic training program that addresses the urgent need for a skilled and well-organized mentor to help guide other humane organizations in the self-sustaining operation of high-quality spay/neuter clinics.
+Our Spay/Neuter Clinic Mentorship - also known as the National Spay/Neuter Response Team (NSNRT) - is a strategic training program that addresses the urgent need for a skilled and well-organized mentor to help guide other humane organizations in the self-sustaining operation of high-quality spay/neuter clinics.

 We are committed to sharing information and best practices, and proud to have played a small part in what our 150+ mentored clinics have accomplished, creating a network of spay/neuter professionals who foster supportive ties that span the nation.